LeadDyno/leaddyno-website/_posts/2013-5-30-getting-a-facebook-id.md

 ![Facebook](/img/fbapp5.png)

 After confirming your number, facebook gives you the option to set your privacy settings which connects back to your normal Facebook page.
-After you&#8217;ve got that set to your liking, click *Continue*.
+After you've got that set to your liking, click *Continue*.

 ![Facebook](/img/fbapp6.png)

 Next Facebook asks about you.
 You can choose to skip this step if you want.
 Also make sure to note the prechecked boxes at the bottom of the page for liking the page and receiving email notifications.
-If you don&#8217;t want this, uncheck the boxes before clicking *Continue* or *Skip*.
+If you don't want this, uncheck the boxes before clicking *Continue* or *Skip*.

 ![Facebook](/img/fbapp8.png)

-*Congratulations!* You&#8217;re now a Facebook developer!!
+*Congratulations!* You're now a Facebook developer!!
 Still not quite finished though.
 To get a Facebook App ID, you have to go through a few more steps.
 Click *Done*.

 ![Facebook](/img/fbapp9.png)